atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/order.md

     Vendor's currency.
 *   **tktLimitTime **<mark style="color:blue;">**string**</mark>

     Payment deadline for this order.
+This time will be displayed in SGT (GMT +8)
 *   **pnrCode **<mark style="color:blue;">**string**</mark>

     The pnrCode is the single reference for the booking.
 This is the Atlas PNR.